 First of all, helmets do not ensure a person will or will not be injured.
-These safety devices are intended to lessen or mitigate brain injuries, fractures, and other problems.
+Manufacturers intended these safety devices to lessen or mitigate brain injuries, fractures, and other problems.
 In any event, our firm has vast legal experience representing people wounded in bicycle wrecks.
-Ehline has obtained massive windfall like rewards both in and out of court.
-We have done this for individuals represented by the firm.
+Ehline has obtained massive windfall-like rewards both in and out of court.
+We have done this for individuals designated by the firm.

 Table of Contents:

 Some states require children to wear helmets; some states do not.
 In California, where our law firm is licensed, children should wear a helmet while riding a bicycle; or riding as a passenger on the back of a bike.

 California Motor Vehicle Code Sec.
 21212 (a) states:

 “A person under 18 years of age shall not operate a bicycle, a nonmotorized scooter, or a skateboard, nor shall they wear in-line or roller skates, nor ride upon a bicycle, a nonmotorized scooter, or a skateboard as a passenger, upon a street, bikeway, as defined in Section 890.4 of the Streets and Highways Code, or any other public bicycle path or trail unless that person is wearing a properly fitted and fastened bicycle helmet that meets the standards of either the American Society for Testing and Materials (ASTM) or the United States Consumer Product Safety Commission (CPSC), or standards subsequently established by those entities.
 This requirement also applies to a person who rides upon a bicycle while in a restraining seat that is attached to the bicycle or in a trailer towed by the bicycle.”